U.S. insurance asset sales attract new private equity players, strategies

 Companies such as Sixth Street Partners and KKR & Co Inc KKR.N have spent billions of dollars in the last year buying up insurance assets they can use as foundations for further acquisitions, while Blackstone Group Inc BX.N last month bought a business after restructuring its insurance operations under a new executive last year.

 Insurers inked 441 deals worth $25 billion in 2020, up from 356 deals worth about $22 billion the year before, according to data from Refinitiv.
-That momentum continued into January which was the most active month for insurance deal-making in 20 years, according to PricewaterhouseCoopers.
+That momentum continued this year, with January marking the most active month for insurance deal-making in 20 years, according to PricewaterhouseCoopers.

-Among January's deals were Blackstone's $2.8 billion purchase of Allstate's ALL.N life and annuity business and State Street's $2 billion takeover of Talcott Resolution.
+Among January's deals were Blackstone's $2.8 billion purchase of Allstate's ALL.N life and annuity business and Sixth Street's $2 billion takeover of Talcott Resolution.

-The demand is allowing insurers to release capital for share repurchases and investment in core businesses, while private equity buyers can increase assets under management and generate more revenue, though they do take on some risk.
+The demand for such assets is allowing insurers to release capital for share repurchases and investment in core businesses, while private equity buyers can increase assets under management and generate more revenue, though they do take on some risk.

 "There's a whole new attitude in the C-suite and board rooms of insurers," said John Marra, U.S. insurance deals leader at consultant PricewaterhouseCoopers.